Nalin7parihar/RideShare-Carpool/README.md

 # 🚗 RideShare - Car Pooling & Ride-Sharing Web Platform

 A full-stack MERN-based carpooling platform that connects drivers offering rides and passengers searching for shared travel options.
-This project emphasizes real-time updates, secure user authentication, and a smooth user experience.
+This project emphasizes real-time updates, secure user authentication, and a smooth user experience.i built this project as an inspiration to learn BackEnd Development.

 ---